 These all revolve around selling products, services, or ads (like sponsorships) through directly pitching people or producing outstanding content to attract people.
 It’s not easy and you truly have to be the best of the best to even get going nowadays since you’re competing with the world.

-I’ve been experimenting with this for years and it’s tough to get going.
+I’ve been experimenting with this for years, and it’s tough.
+My blog still barely turns a profit, so I’m still trying to grow.

 Let me know if you have any questions too in the comments.
 Make sure you subscribe to my email newsletter for exclusive updates on this I share nowhere else.